-You can experience the emotion but are not required to act on it.
-Allow yourself to stay with your emotions, without passing judgment, and pay attention to the message they are trying to convey.
+You can experience the emotion, but you are not required to act on it.
+Allow yourself to stay with your emotions without passing judgment, and pay attention to the message they are trying to convey.
 Therefore, the next time you feel envious, acknowledge your sentiments while also changing how you perceive the scenario.
 Be rational and sensible in your attitude and behavior.

 #2.
 Accept You’re Jealousy and Face It